vuejs/rfcs/active-rfcs/0000-emits-option.md

 1. Provide a codemod that automatically scans all instances of `$emit` calls in a component and generate the `emits` option.

-2. Emit a runtime warning when an emitted event isn't explicitly declared using the option.
+2. (Opt-in) Emit a runtime warning when an emitted event isn't explicitly declared using the option.